ssadler/hoek/specs/bet.md

 * in: notary tx id
 * out: MOM for notarised blocks

-### getTxSpends

-* in: txid
-* out: transactions that spend each output or NULL if unspent

-Notes: Bitcoin was never designed to do this, in order to do this efficiently we would need some kind of STXO index and no such thing exists as far as I know.
-Currently it's unclear how to go from a transaction to it's spends because the tree is only linked in one direction ie output -> input.

 ## Testing

 Below is the entry point to execute this document.